Helsinki Horse Show Jumps Green

 Helsinki International Horse Show is Finland’s largest annual indoor sporting event.
 The event’s aim is to become a global leader in sustainable equestrian events through its ambitious Jumps Green environmental program.
 This program serves as a means to achieve environmental goals and take actions while minimizing detrimental environmental impacts.

-The journey towards sustainability started as early as 2017, and during the 2022 event, a comprehensive assessment and measurement of the event’s carbon footprint and overall environmental effects were conducted.
-The calculation of the event’s carbon footprint considered emissions stemming from various sources, including for example, the travelling and dining of staff, attendees, competitors, horses and partners.
+The journey towards sustainability started as early as 2017.
+During the 2022 event, a comprehensive assessment and measurement of the event’s carbon footprint and overall environmental effects were conducted for the first time.
+The calculation of the event’s carbon footprint considers extensive emissions stemming from various sources, including for example travelling and dining of staff, attendees, competitors, horses and partners.

 Food offerings

 We are actively reducing food waste in both public restaurants and Crew Catering kitchens during food preparation.
-We also kindly request those dining at the buffets to pay special attention to this matter.
+We also kindly invite those dining at the buffets to pay special attention to this matter.

-The event restaurants will feature a wide range of vegetarian and vegan meals.
+The event restaurants features a wide range of vegetarian and vegan meals.
 The Crew Catering will also offer a vegetarian option every day for the staff.
-In 2023, the VIP Lounge will exclusively serve vegetarian and vegan food.
+In 2023, the VIP Lounge exclusively served vegetarian and vegan food.

 Did you know…